-Timeshares can be a fun way to enjoy Las Vegas and other vacation destinations that you travel to frequently.
+Timeshares can be a fun way to enjoy vacation destinations you travel to frequently such as Hawaii, Miami, San Diego, Colorado, NYC, or Europe.
 If you are going through a divorce, though, any timeshare assets that you have must be divided.
 Sometimes it can be difficult to understand how to handle timeshares, but in general, you have three options:

 Option #1: Sell the timeshare